Sunday, December 17, 2023

 Photo credit Syed Muhammad

-For the current generation of QAU students, the experience of the university is marked by many little things.
+For the generations of QAU students, the experience of the university is marked by many little things.
 Whether it be tea stalls run by our beloved "Majeed" at main huts, the overly liked ‘Crisis” in the menu, the music and the festivals, the long walks from main campus to ASC and countless other experiences that add to the memories of our campus life every day.

-Starting my first semester at the ASC in February 2022, I found its small faculty very cooperative, dedicated and student-friendly.
+Starting my M.Phil first semester at the ASC in February 2022, I found its small faculty very cooperative, dedicated and student-friendly.
 The faculty comprises Dr. Sadia Sulaiman, who was incharge of the centre, and went on leave as soon as our 2nd semester commenced, handing over the responsibility to Dr. Bahramand Shah.
 Other faculty members include Dr. Tahir Jamil, Dr. Munawar Hussain, and Dr. Ayesha Siddiqa- all assistant professors.

 Dr. Sadia Sulaiman: an inspiring educator, a role model